777388/POC-MassDataHack/README.md

 You gotta question, if you're fucking with a time travelling resuscitee that's already died through electromagnetic warfare are you in the Association of Old Crows, or did you join the Ravens and say Nevermore to find that they're backwards.
 Hey, whatever worcs

+Should tell you, if you're gonna get your nomads involved, they'll need sublevel access, and you know, sublevel nomads backwards, those are demons